0xlews/secpy-tools/README.md

 To use this tool, follow the instructions provided in the [Caesar Cipher Decryption README](caesar_decryption/README.md).

+## 3. RC4 Cryptography

+### Description
+The RC4 Cryptography tool allows you to encrypt and decrypt messages using the RC4 (Rivest Cipher 4) stream cipher.
+It provides a simple command-line interface for encrypting and decrypting messages with a specified key.

+To use this tool, follow the instructions provided in the [RC4 Cryptography README](rc4crypt/README.md).

 # Future Tools
-While the repository currently features the Encoded String Decoder and the Caesar Cipher Decryption tool, there's a roadmap to introduce more tools that cater to varied use-cases and necessities.
+While the repository currently features the Encoded String Decoder, the Caesar Cipher Decryption tool, and the RC4 Cryptography tool, there's a roadmap to introduce more tools that cater to varied use-cases and necessities.
 Here are a few domains where new tools might emerge:

 - Data Processing Utilities
 - File Management Tools